AlbertSabirzianov/JazzNow/README.md

 # JazzNow
-Telegram bot for jazz gigs
+Telegram bot for jazz gigs in Moscow:
+@Jazznow_bot